-The creation of a single statutory authority with overarching responsibility for all aspects of parliamentary elections and referend was introduced in 2010. introducing the Bill establishing the new ommission, the Minister of Justice stated, “The adoption of an independent Crown entity for electoral administration will provide the best balance of a high level of independence with good accountability and the ability to administer the electoral functions to a high standard” ( 2009).
-The amendments establishing a new Electoral Commission of New Zealand and amalgamating former electoral agencies were phased in so as to minimize disruption in deliver electoral services and administ the 2011 general election and referendum ().
-The new assumed its statutory functions under the Electoral Act 1993 in October 2010he complete package of legislative changes was fully implemented by 2012.
+The creation of a single statutory authority with overarching responsibility for all aspects of parliamentary elections and referendums was introduced in 2010.
+In introducing the Bill establishing the new commission, the Minister of Justice stated, “The adoption of an independent Crown entity for electoral administration will provide the best balance of a high level of independence with good accountability and the ability to administer the electoral functions to a high standard” (New Zealand 2009).
+The amendments establishing a new Electoral Commission of New Zealand and amalgamating former electoral agencies were phased in so as to minimize disruption in delivering electoral services and administering the 2011 general election and referendum (Electoral Commission n.d.).
+The new commission assumed its statutory functions under the Electoral Act 1993 in October 2010, and the complete package of legislative changes was fully implemented by 2012.

 Membership

-The current New Zealand Electoral Commission has three members – a hairperson, a eputy hairperson and a Chief Electoral Officer – all of whom re appointed for terms of five years or less by the Governor General on the recommendation of the House of Representatives.
-Their appointments followed an open, merit-based competitive process conducted by the Ministry of Justice calling for persons of integrity and independence with the necessary skills and experience to apply.
+The current New Zealand Electoral Commission has three members – a chairperson, a deputy chairperson and a Chief Electoral Officer – all of whom were appointed for terms of five years or less by the Governor General on the recommendation of the House of Representatives.
+Their appointments followed an open, merit-based, competitive process, conducted by the Ministry of Justice, calling for persons of integrity and independence with the necessary skills and experience to apply.
 The interviewing panel consisted of the Deputy Secretary of Justice, a High Court judge and the Ombudsman.
-The Minister of Justice circulated the names of recommended candidates to the leaders of the political parties represented in the House and names that received unanimous approval went forward as a government resolution for debate and received unanimous support in Parliament.
+The Minister of Justice circulated the names of recommended candidates to the leaders of the political parties represented in the House, and names that received unanimous approval went forward as a government resolution for debate and received unanimous support in Parliament.

-The current hairperson of the , Hon Sir Hugh Williams, is a retired udge of the High Court.
-He was appointed to the former in 2009 and to the new in August 2010 n December 2013, he was appointed for a further three-year term.
-There is no legal requirement to appoint a judge to the new ommission, this was the case with the former commission and the legislation anticipates that this may be the case by including provisions that preserve the rights and privileges of a judge so appointed.
-The eputy hairperson, Jane Huria, was a director and shareholder with a private consulting firm and was appointed to the for a three-year term in July 2011.
+The current chairperson of the EC, Hon.
+Sir Hugh Williams, is a retired judge of the High Court.
+He was appointed to the former EC in 2009 and to the new EC in August 2010 for a term of three years; in December 2013, he was appointed for a further three-year term.
+There is no legal requirement to appoint a judge to the new commission, but this was the case with the former commission, and the legislation anticipates that this may be the case by including provisions that preserve the rights and privileges of a judge so appointed.
+The deputy chairperson, Jane Huria, was a director and shareholder with a private consulting firm and was appointed to the EC for a three-year term in July 2011.
 The Chief Electoral Officer, Robert Peden, is the chief executive of the organization and a member of the independent Representation Commission, which determines the number of electorates and their boundaries every five years.
-Mr. Peden was originally appointed in 2005 as Chief Electoral Officer when the office was located in the Ministry of Justice. that he worked as a policy and legal advisor for the Ministry of Justice.
-He was appointed for a five-year term to the new ommission in August 2010.
-A remuneration authority is responsible for setting fair compensation levels for the ommissioners.
+Mr. Peden was originally appointed in 2005 as Chief Electoral Officer when the office was located in the Ministry of Justice.
+Before that, he worked as a policy and legal advisor for the Ministry of Justice.
+He was appointed for a five-year term to the new commission in August 2010.
+A remuneration authority is responsible for setting fair compensation levels for the commissioners’ salaries.